From Toxic Productivity to Fake Photos

-If you start to get suspicious that you’re being sold the unattainable then I’m a Celebrity Get me Out of Here because, girl, you’re not going to get those stars.
-If a brand genuinely cares about your #selfcare then they should be transparent with you and show you real people, really feeling good.
+If you start to get suspicious that you’re being sold the unattainable then it's time to get out there.
+If a brand genuinely cares about your wellness, then they should be transparent with you and show you real people, really feeling good.

-Holistic wellness brands are notoriously luxurious and I’ll be the first to put my hand straight up and say I love to use products that make me feel like a boujee b*tch.
+Holistic wellness brands are notoriously luxurious and I’ll be the first to put my hand straight up and say I love to use products that make me feel like fancy.

 For me, the vision of a classy gal who is uber zen and lies in the bath all day drinking champers is part of the appeal of the world of wellness.
 Let’s be real, who doesn’t want to be made to feel like that?

 But I’m of the belief it should exercise some self-awareness.
 Most people don’t have bags of time and an endless supply of money.
 Not everyone is neurotypical, cisgender, and straight.
 There’s a myriad of mental and physical disabilities out there.
 And EVERYONE should be invited to feel good!

 Yes yes, I know target audiences are a thing, but tweaking content here and there to make sure it’s accessible to marginalised people can only be a good thing.

 How many posts do you have to scroll past on your Instagram feed until you see someone of colour?

 This is a question Sarah Nicole, of The Birds Papaya, asked her Instagram followers in the midst of the Black Power movement in 2020.
 And the response was pretty shocking.

 Few (possibly even none) of the practices that are associated with wellness today come from white people; they have a rich cultural history that belongs to people of colour.
 Yoga is a prime example.
 The origins of yoga can be traced back to over 5,000 years ago in Northern India.